EmelyanenkoK/modern_jetton/README.md

-# Jetton
+# Share Distributor Contract

-Implementation of standard jetton with additonal *withdraw_tons* and *withdraw_jettons*.

-Also tests via sandbox
+Jetton implementation with ability to distribute asset (TON or TEP-74 jettons) among holders by burning.